uep239/uep239.github.io/source/wk00/setup.md

 2. Install **Windows Terminal**: <https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701>

 ### Configure Windows Terminal and PowerShell Core

-Once you have installed both PowerShell Core and Windows Terminal, configure them to automatically initiate Conda and display Git repository status as follows.
+Once you have installed both PowerShell Core and Windows Terminal, configure them to automatically initiate Conda and display Git repository status by doing the following.

 1. *Right-click* on the **Start** button and select **Windows PowerShell (Admin)**
 2. Click **yes** when asked for confirmation, enter an **administrator** password if needed